 Pazham Pori/ Ethakka Appam are a favorite snack of Keralites.
 The delicious golden Bananas are dipped in flour batter and deep fried in oil.
-Healthy versions with Wheat flour, Rice flour and Rava also prevails.
+Healthy versions with Wheat flour, Oats, Rice flour and Rava also prevails.

 Kappa Vevichathu and Fish Curry is a favorite traditional Kerala meal and is the most satiating food among Keralites.
 With its high starch content, Kappa is not acclaimed for healthy diet, still, it is a well desired item in Kerala Menu.

 Idiyappam (Noolappam/ Nool puttu/ String hoppers) is a popular south Indian breakfast dish.
 Depending on the region, combinations with Idiayappam change.
 Stew, egg roast, Kadala, nadan Chicken curry the choice is diverse.